zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/vectorscan/_review.md

         answers:
             - "Yes"
             - "No"
-        correct_answer: 0
+        correct_answer: 1
         explination: >
-            That's right!
             You can build and run Snort3 with hyperscan for Arm

 # ================================================================================